-In a nutshell, Mighty Moms is a gathering place for biological, adoptive, and foster mothers.
+In a nutshell, Mighty Moms is a gathering place for biological, adoptive, and foster parents.
 A safe place to learn and explore this great calling together.

 There are no special handshakes or cover charges.
 No exclusive badges or code words.
 (Although, that would be super cool…)

 It’s a collection of mothers (stay-at-home, work-from-home, work-outside-the-home, you name it, we got it) focused on writing entertaining and educational pieces for other parents.
 (Yes, awesome dads, we see you too!)

 We don’t have a corporate office in New York.
 Heck, even the Chief Encouragement Office (CEO)…ahem…me...is working from a BASEMENT, for crying out loud.